0xNickk/Hawks/README.md

 - [ ] Add more Windows evasion techniques

 > [!IMPORTANT]
-> This project is still under development and i'm a beginner, so any feedback is welcome.
+> This project is still under development and I am a beginner.
+So feel free to give me any type of feedback.